HaishuoFang/Fine-tuning-BERT-model/README.md

 This reposity is a guidance for finetuning bert model.

-- modify `modeling.py` to adjust to the need of different tasks.Mainly,I added another pooler layer for sequence output.
+- Modify `modeling.py` to adjust to the need of different tasks.Mainly,I added another pooler layer for sequence output.
-- use `tf.estimator.Estimator` instead of `tf.contrib.tpu.TPUEstimator`.
+- Use `tf.estimator.Estimator` instead of `tf.contrib.tpu.TPUEstimator`.
-- overwrite `DataProcessor` for different tasks.
+- Overwrite `DataProcessor` for different tasks.

 ## Classification